ipc-lab/private-ml-for-health/README.md

-# Dopamine: Differentially Private Secure Federated Learning on Medical Data
+# Dopamine: Differentially Private Federated Learning on Medical Data

+- Please read the paper here: https://arxiv.org/abs/2101.11693

 - Chosen as the best submission to [ITU AI/ML in 5G Challenge](https://www.itu.int/en/ITU-T/AI/challenge/2020/Pages/default.aspx) for [ITU-ML-5G-PS-022](https://sites.google.com/view/iitd5g/challenge-problems/privacy-preserving-aiml-in-5g-networks-for-healthcare-applications)

+## Abstract
-While rich medical datasets are hosted in hospitals distributed across countries, concerns on patients' privacy is a barrier against utilizing such data to train deep neural networks (DNNs) for medical diagnostics.
-We propose `Dopamine`, a system to train DNNs on distributed medical data, which employs federated learning (FL) with differentially-private stochastic gradient descent (DPSGD), and, in combination with secure multi-party aggregation, can establish a better privacy-utility trade-off than the existing approaches.
-Results on a diabetic retinopathy (DR) task show that `Dopamine` provides a privacy guarantee close to the centralized training counterpart, while achieving a better classification accuracy than FL with parallel differential privacy where DPSGD is applied without  coordination.
+While rich medical datasets are hosted in hospitals distributed across the world, concerns on patients' privacy is a barrier against using such data to train deep neural networks (DNNs) for medical diagnostics.
+We propose Dopamine, a system to train DNNs on distributed datasets, which employs federated learning (FL) with differentially-private stochastic gradient descent (DPSGD), and, in combination with secure aggregation, can establish a better trade-off between differential privacy (DP) guarantee and DNN's accuracy than other approaches.
+Results on a diabetic retinopathy~(DR) task show that Dopamine provides a DP guarantee close to the centralized training counterpart, while achieving a better classification accuracy than FL with parallel DP where DPSGD is applied without coordination.

-## Folders (Submission to ITU challenge):
+## Folders:

 1. `report`: includes the final report.
 For `1.Design document showing the reasons for the choice of privacy-preserving technique and the network architectural components.`
 2. `private_training`: includes the source code and a JupyterNotebook tutorial for training the privacy-preserving model explained in the report.
 For `2.Source code for the implementation of the privacy-preserving design across various architectural components.`